Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Dynamos in terrestrial planets

 \section{Dynamos in terrestrial planets}

-[H-III:7.5] ``Planetary dynamos share with stellar dynamos that the basic physical concept for their description is that of convection-driven magnetohydrodynamic flow in a rotating spherical shell combined with the associated magnetic induction effects. [\ldots]
+\ors[III:7.5] ``Planetary \indexit{dynamo!terrestrial planets}dynamos share with stellar dynamos that the basic physical concept for their description is that of convection-driven magnetohydrodynamic flow in a rotating spherical shell combined with the associated magnetic induction effects. [\ldots]

-Inside a shell of depth $d$ with an electrical conductivity $\sigma_{\rm e}$ the fluid must move with a sufficiently large characteristic velocity $v_{\rm t}$, so that the magnetic Reynolds number \indexit{magnetic Reynolds number} [in Eq.~(\ref{eq:reynolds})] exceeds a critical value ${\cal R}_{\rm m,crit}$ in order to have a self-sustained dynamo.
+Inside a shell of depth $d$ with an electrical conductivity $\sigma_{\rm e}$ the fluid must move with a sufficiently large characteristic velocity $v_{\rm t}$, so that the magnetic Reynolds number \indexit{magnetic!Reynolds number} [in Eq.~(\ref{eq:reynolds})] exceeds a critical value ${\cal R}_{\rm m,crit}$ in order to have a self-sustained dynamo.
 The flow pattern must also be favorable for dynamo action, which requires a certain complexity.
 In particular helical \indexit{helicity!flow} (corkscrew-type) motion with a large-scale order in the distribution of right-handed and left-handed helices is suitable.
 The Coriolis force \indexit{Coriolis force} plays a significant part in the force balance of the fluid motion and influences the pattern of convection.
 With this the requirement for \lq flow complexity\rq\, seems to be satisfied and self-sustained dynamo action is possible above ${\cal R}_{\rm m,crit} \approx 40 - 50$.

 At greater depth in the solar convection zone, the magnetic Reynolds number reaches values of order $10^{9}$ for molecular values of the magnetic diffusivity.
 In the geodynamo $\Rm$ is approximately 1000.
-This fairly moderate value allows for the direct numerical simulation of the magnetic field evolution without the need to use an \lq effective diffusivity\rq\, or a parameterization of the induction process through a turbulent $\alpha$-effect. [\ldots] \indexit{$\alpha$ effect}
+This fairly moderate value allows for the direct numerical simulation of the magnetic field evolution without the need to use an \lq effective diffusivity\rq\, or a parameterization of the induction process through a turbulent $\alpha$-effect. [\ldots] \indexit{dynamo!$\alpha$ effect}